Manual Worker & Construction Resume Template for Site, Warehouse and Labor Roles

 Do & Don’t - What Makes a Manual Worker Resume Easier to Trust

-Recruiters for hands-on jobs often decide quickly whether a resume feels job-ready.
-The strongest ones connect physical tasks, safety, pace, and reliability in a way that feels real, grounded, and easy to picture on site or on shift.
+Recruiters for hands-on jobs often decide quickly if a resume feels job-ready.
+The best resumes connect physical tasks, safety, pace, and reliability in a way that feels real, grounded, and easy to picture on site or during a shift.

 What Weakens This Type of Resume Fast